TodorTodorov525/Elixir-course-summer-2019/lesson_04.md

 - match `1` from the nested_list
 - match `2` from the nested_list

-3. Let’s write a function that adds 1 to every element in the list.
+3. Write a function that adds 1 to every element in the list.
 The elements are numeric values (integer, float).

 4. Write a function that calculates the perimeter of a triangle.
 It should work if the side's lengths are passed as separate arguments, in a tuple, in a list, or in a map.
 Example of map structure: %{a: value_a, b: value_b, c: value_c}